SciML/ModelingToolkit.jl/docs/src/basics/Composition.md

 transformations like `alias_elimination` or `tearing`: the variable will be lazily reconstructed on demand.

-## Alias Elimination
+## Structural Simplify

 In many cases, the nicest way to build a model may leave a lot of unnecessary variables.
 Thus one may want to remove these equations before numerically solving.
-The `alias_elimination` function removes these relationships and trivial singularity equations, i.e. equations which result in `0~0` expressions in over-specified systems.
+The `structural_simplify` function removes these trivial equality relationships and trivial singularity equations, i.e. equations which result in `0~0` expressions, in over-specified systems.

 ## Inheritance and Combine (TODO)